Catholic Schoolhouse Tour 2: Week 18

 The Saint Benedict Fun Pack

 • Baptism is the focus of this week’s religion.
 If you have photo albums, or even just some digital pictures saved on your computer of each of your children’s baptisms, now is the time to pull them out!
 Look at the baptism photos (which I’m sure you moms and dads will enjoy), but also take notice of and discuss what you see in them with your students.
 Where are baptisms done in the Catholic church? (usually wherever the baptismal font is) Who performs a baptism? (a deacon or priest must be present) What items do you see? (a shell for pouring holy water, books for following along in the rite, a candle, etc).
 Are there a lot of family and friends or only a few?
 Are they happy or sad?
 Did a party follow the baptism?
-Show your students their own baptismal candles (if you know where they are) and their baptism certificates (I hope you know where these are).
+Show your students their baptismal candles (if you know where they are) and their baptism certificates (I hope you know where these are).
 You can also talk about Godparents.

 • Here’s a simple Baptism coloring and handwriting page.